-Displays the current server settings, such as the fraglimit, timelimit, etc.
+Displays the current server settings, such as the fraglimit, timelimit, etc. Settings that change the default id gameplay are highlighted in green text.

 6.2.18. team [red, blue, spec]

 This is an enhancement to the "team" command.
 A player can now specify "spec", "spectator", "observer", or "observe" to switch to a spectator.